Wheat Crop Data Collection with PhoXi scanner

 Because this process is very time consuming, the method of capturing and analyzing phenotyping data must become an automated process in order to help create the next variety of ‘Super Seed’ wheat.

 Photoneo PhoXi Model XL scanner with Halcon image analysis software.

 The aim of the vision solution is to capture plant traits of the wheat in an outdoor environment (fields) with a mobile rig.
 A rectangle shaped rig is fitted with 2 PhoXi 3D Scanners capable of capturing a standard sample area of 2 x 5 meters, with a turnaround speed of 30 seconds.
 The 3D point cloud information obtained from the structured light laser scanners provides millimeter resolution.
 Post processing of the cloud formation takes place within MVTec’s Halcon Imaging Software with proprietary algorithms.

 High throughput phenotyping requires an automated process of extracting quantitative information from crop images.
 This is achieved for dense wheat crops by applying model-based data analysis techniques to high resolution 3D point clouds obtained from the PhoXi 3D Scanners.
-The scanners can instantaneously create a cloud point over with millimeter precision.
+The scanners can instantaneously create a point cloud with millimeter precision.
 It is robust enough to work outdoors, with varying light from bright sunshine to a cloudy dull day and also to deal with the dust and harsh movements when attached to the back of a tractor on a rig.